Wedding List of Expenses

 - Wedding day make-up – $100

-As you can see, a wedding can end up costing a lot depending on the type of wedding you are having, the number of guests and location of your wedding.
+As you can see, a wedding can cost a lot depending on the type of wedding you are having, the number of guests and the location of your wedding.

 They are a lot of hidden wedding costs that couples do not put into consideration when it comes to planning their big day.

-And even when you think you have created the perfect wedding budget, these extra wedding expenses can definitely through your whole account off track!
+And even when you think you have created the perfect wedding budget, these extra wedding expenses can throw your whole account off track!

-Enquire about this in advance with the relevant vendors to make sure you’re not cut short.
+Enquire about this with the relevant vendors to ensure you’re not cut short.

 Holding a wedding can use a lot of power from the extra lights and band equipment.